Great riding tells its own story

 “No problem I think but we take time.
 Last year, she did not go to a competition, we had to train the loins and the back muscles, and now we say, okay she makes passage and piaffe steps, and she can go in the Prix St Georges – but why?
 You have to take your time and look to your horse – is he strong enough in his body?
 Is he also good in his mind?
 When you are in good shape, then you are also good in your mind.
 If you are not good in your body, you are not so content in your mind, and the horse is the same.
 That is the most beautiful work, build the horse up, build the horse up and see that it develops in the right way, that gives me a kick!”

-Time to bring the session to an end, Jennifer has moved her hand, the inside hand, opening out, encouraging the mare to lower her head and neck; the hand comes back in place.
+Time to bring the session to an end, Jennifer has moved her hand, the inside hand, opening out, encouraging the mare to lower her head and neck; then the hand comes back in place.
 Even with her neck down, the hind legs are still engaged still carrying the weight, and the best thing is that the horse, despite having worked quite hard, is totally relaxed, totally calm…

 This story originally appeared in the May 2014 edition of The Horse Magazine.